 “We’ve been tickled about that,” Sherrie Staheli said.

 The first year, she said, there were about 3,000 people at the farm every weekend.
-Today, there are thousands more and last year visitation was up 30 percent from the year before.
-They employed 139 people last year, 60 of them in Field of Screams alone.
+Today, there are thousands more.
+They employ approximately 140 people, 60 of them in Field of Screams alone.
 Each year, they expand a little bit to accommodate the rising number of visitors, Sherrie Staheli said.

 She’s not in agritourism for the money, Sherrie Staheli said.
 She’s in it for the experience it provides, both the nostalgia and the education.
 She enjoys watching children laugh and get dirty.